Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 7. Use a Separate Cutting Board for Gluten-Free Foods

-Since cutting boards by nature get cuts in them, they can easily hang on to gluten particles regardless of their material.
+Since cutting boards by nature get cuts in them, they can easily hang on to food particles regardless of their material.
 As such, you should have at least one designated cutting board for gluten-free foods only.

 8. Don’t Use Plastic Dishes and Utensils